Hep7vv/DS_4002_DataX_3/README.md

 Step 3: Train Model

-using tensorflow import associated addons to create a lightweight CNN model. when defining the model set it to 64 x 64 and single channel color. compile the model. to train set the patience and epochs to a number that makes sense for available time, more patience and more epochs generally leads tot greater model accuracy.
+using tensorflow import associated addons to create a lightweight CNN model. when defining the model set it to 64 x 64 and single channel color. compile the model. to train set the patience and epochs to a number that makes sense for available time, more patience and more epochs generally leads to greater model accuracy.

 Step 4: Test Model